powerjg/learning_gem5/part1/cache_config.rst

 Now, you can run ``build/X86/gem5.opt configs/tutorial/two_level_opts.py --help`` which will display the options you just added.

 Next, we need to pass these options onto the caches that we create in the configuration script.
-To do this, we'll simple change pass the options into the caches as a parameter to their constructor and add an appropriate constructor, next.
+To do this, we'll simply change two_level.py to pass the options into the caches as a parameter to their constructor and add an appropriate constructor, next.

 .. code-block:: python